OpenLiveWriter/OpenLiveWriter/docs/Developing-on-Mac-Testing-on-Windows.md

 - `run` needs a user logged in at the VM console and Parallels Tools able to authenticate as that user with your Mac credentials; otherwise there is no desktop session to show the window in and the launch fails.
+- Always kill running app instances before `build`: a running OpenLiveWriter.exe locks the dlls in `bin\Debug`, and the build then fails with MSB3021/MSB3027 copy errors (or worse, silently leaves stale binaries that you end up testing by mistake).

 ## ARM64 Windows and x64 emulation